cr1m31/TiLove2d/README.md

-# TiLove2d_alpha
+# TiLove2d
 -Compatible with Tiled version 1.7.2

-This is a Love2d library to import worlds From "Tiled map editor", it is a work in progress as an alpha version.
+This is a Love2d library to import worlds From "Tiled map editor", it is a work in progress.
 You can import ".world" (world.json) file extension and ".lua" map files that are exported by "Tiled map editor" into your "Love2d" projetcts.

 Supported imports: